 Today’s global economy requires leaders who excel as collaborators and innovators.
-Hayward University’s Master of Business Administration (MBA) offers students comprehensive knowledge, theories and models used in the corporate world, and provides students the opportunity to further develop business training techniques and strategies.
-With a focus on preparing its graduates to operate in today’s dynamic organizational contexts, the MBA program moves students from application to practice, providing a deep knowledge of business functions, processes and products and acomprehensive understanding of today’s technology-driven environment.
+Hayward University’s Master of Theology (MTh) offers students comprehensive knowledge, theories and models used in the corporate world, and provides students the opportunity to further develop business training techniques and strategies.
+With a focus on preparing its graduates to operate in today’s dynamic organizational contexts, the MTh program moves students from application to practice, providing a deep knowledge of business functions, processes and products and acomprehensive understanding of today’s technology-driven environment.

 Coursework emphasizes eight strategic managerial competencies - creating and maintaining domestic and international competitiveness; presenting and persuading for decision making; financing; hiring, motivating and managing; ethics and behavior; innovation; and managing processes.
 Grounded in the cross-cutting dimensions of globality, diversity and cross-cultural awareness; training in tools, techniques and strategies; and application to practice, it prepares graduates to operate in today’s dynamic organizational contexts.